tailcallhq/tailcallhq.github.io/docs/intro/context.md

   title: String!
   body: String!
   user: User
-    @http(path: "/users", query: [{key: "id", value: "{{parent.value.userId}}"}], matchPath: ["id"], matchKey: "userId") }
+    @http(path: "/users", query: [{key: "id", value: "{{value.userId}}"}], matchPath: ["id"], matchKey: "userId") }
 ```

-In this case, `parent.value.userId` is a way to get the `userId` information from the "parent" context of the `Post` type.
+In this case, `value.userId` is a way to get the `userId` information from the "parent" context of the `Post` type.
 Essentially, it's extracting a list or "array" of `userId` fields from multiple `Post` types.
-Think of `parent.value` as a container that holds the results of a post query, with `userId` being the specific key you want to fetch from that container.
+Think of `value` as a container that holds the results of a post query, with `userId` being the specific key you want to fetch from that container.

 ### env